Greek-style lemon orzo salad with cucumbers, feta, lemon, and lots of herbs like parsley and mint, fresh-tasting and perfect for the summer days.

 We grilled on Friday!
 Last Friday, that is one week after we had a snowy Friday.
 The Friday before last there was Christmas on Easter and this Friday we had like 20 degrees Celsius.
 Not quite normal, I would say, but still we were soooo happy to have such a sunny warm day so early in spring.
 So we decided to take this chance and have the first and probably earliest ever barbecue party in the garden.

 Why this intro about grilling?
-Because one of the things we ate alongside the meat was this wonderful salad.
+Because one of the things we ate alongside the meat was this wonderful lemon orzo salad.
 I had an open bag of orzo pasta and wanted to make a pasta salad, so I searched for a recipe on Pinterest and found this orzo salad.

-- 1-2 tablespoons olive oil
+- 2 tablespoons olive oil

 - 1 lemon

 - 1 large cucumber